Nestor-Ch/utilityR/README.md

 ### 999 checks
 The next bit of the script checks the dataframes for 99 and 999 values in numerical columns as well as any other values that you're suspicious of.
 You can specify these values in the `code_for_check` vector.
 These values are suspicious because they are a relic from the SPSS based sociological research.
-As the .sav values save values as numerics, it became necessary to assign NA or DK values a single code so that they are easily recogniseable and you can recode them quickly.
+As the .sav values save values as numerics, it became necessary to assign NA or DK values a single code so that they are easily recognisable and you can recode them quickly.
 Usually, these are maked as 99,98 or 999.
 This is not applicable for us as we're not working in SPSS.
 This bit of script produces a `cl_log_999` object and a `output/checking/999_diferences.xlsx` excel file that document these entries.
 You can look through them and keep the rows that need to be recoded in your opinion.

 Once you've deleted everything that needs to be deleted, you can apply these changes to the data and add them to the cleaning log by setthing `apply_999_changes` parameter to `Yes` and running `section_5_finish_999_checks.R`.